matrix-org/matrix-js-sdk/spec/test-utils/test_indexeddb_cryptostore_dump/README.md

 ## Dump of libolm indexeddb cryptostore

-This directory contains a dump of a real indexeddb store from a session using libolm crypto.
+This directory contains several dumps of real indexeddb stores from a session using libolm crypto.

-The corresponding pickle key is `+1k2Ppd7HIisUY824v7JtV3/oEE4yX0TqtmNPyhaD7o`.

-It was created by pasting the following into the browser console:
+The dump is created by pasting the following into the browser console:

 ```javascript
 async function exportIndexedDb(name) {